-When in the OTG mode, the load at the VIN has current limit, which could be set via the I2C REG02H Bit[1:0], high to 2A.
-MP2624 could operates in CC mode when the current limit is reached while the VIN voltage does not drop to the over load or short circuit threshold ( $<V{BATT}$ +100mV) as shown in Figure 15.
-Therefore, MP2624 not only has the CC mode during the charging process, but also has CC mode operation in OTG mode for various applications.
+When in the OTG mode, the load at the V{IN} has a current limit, which could be set up to 2A via the I2C REG02 Bit[1:0].
+MP2624A could operate in CC mode when the current limit is reached, and V{IN} does not drop to the overload or short-circuit threshold (<V{BATT} + 100mV) as shown in Figure 15.
+Therefore, MP2624A not only has the CC mode during the charging process, but also has CC mode operation in OTG mode for various applications.

-Figure 15.
-OTG Output U-I Curve
+Figure 15: OTG Output U-I Curve